AbdullahBera/kickstarter-analysis/README.md

 ## Analysis and Challenges

-My analysis follows two questions: in my first question I try to understand theater crowdfunding campaigns based on launch date filtered according to months over the years from 2009 to 2014; in my second question I further delve into the parent category of theater data, in which I scrutinize the subcategory of 'plays' according to each campaign' success/failure/cancelation rate in accordance with the projected goal.
+My analysis follows two questions: in my first question I try to understand theater crowdfunding campaigns based on launch date filtered according to months over the years from 2009 to 2014; in my second question I further delve into the parent category of theater data, in which I scrutinize the subcategory of 'plays' according to each campaigns success/failure/cancelation rate in accordance with the projected goal.
 Although, a more thorough analysis can be conducted, with my analysis I forecast a concise explanation and possible recommendations to build onto this report to attain a better outcome.

 ### Analysis of Outcomes Based on Launch Date